 What’s so special about meat, and why eat only animals?
 The argument goes something like this:

 #1) Meat protein is highly bioavailable.
 Animal protein has all the amino acids you need to live.
 And since you yourself are animal meat (weird to think about), the thought is your body doesn’t have to do much conversion for utilization.

 Also, some nutrients like creatine, carnosine, and vitamin B12 are only found in meat.
-The argument goes, eating meat is the easiest thing to support your own meaty body.
+The argument goes, that eating meat is the easiest thing to support your own meaty body.

 However, it is worth noting there is a tick whose bite has been linked to creating an allergic reaction to red meat specifically.
 Nature can be cruel.
 However, for the most part, people are not very allergic to meat.